RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

     - `password`

 - HTTP Header:
   This method describes the HTTP generic header.
 The name and value must be provided in plaintext.
   - authentication type: `http_header`
   - parameters:
     - `name`: the header name added to every request.
 By default is `Authorization`
     - `value` or `value_from_var` (the environment variable with the secret)

 - Cookie Authentication:
   This method describes authentication via Cookie header.
 The cookie name and value must be provided in plaintext.

   - authentication type: `cookie`
   - parameters:
     - `name`
     - `value`

-- Browser authentication method
+- Browser authentication method:
   This method uses firefox in the background to load a login page and fill in username/password, and will retrieve and set the session cookies accordingly.
   - authentication type: `browser`
   - parameters:
     - `username`